TayloRib/Degas-Portfolio/README.md

-# Degas-Portfolio
+# Taylor-Portfolio
-A Portfolio displaying the work of Edgar Degas
+A Portfolio displaying the work of Myself and filler images by Edgar Degas

-The purpose of this project is to provide information about Edgar Degas, links to their work, information about the years these works were made, and a contact section for myself and my Github account .
+The purpose of this project is to provide information about myself as a Web Developer, links to my previous work, information about when these works were made, and a contact section for myself and my Github account .

 ![Degas_portfolio_capture](https://user-images.githubusercontent.com/123839303/227744678-16cf6369-af63-40db-81c7-fa193828288a.jpeg)